top of page

 City of Concord's online tools for public engagement:

 CG3 encourages community members to engage in local government and participate in the decision-making processes that impact their lives.
-We aim to partner with local organizations to reach out to, and empower, underrepresented individuals and communities to bring their critical and often unheard voices to the table.
+We offer have a mailing list of over 3,000 community members who receive news, updates and announcements regarding local issues related to smart growth, equitable develoment, and local climate action.
+We have a Facebook Group and public page to the same end.
+We partner with local organizations to reach out to, and empower, underrepresented individuals and communities to bring their critical and often unheard voices to the table.

 Change happens when ordinary people show up with compassion and courage.
 Watch this brief video and check out the opportunities to engage in our local government below.